TABUNKA TRAINING VALUES

 We are each responsible for our own learning and the impact of our actions.

-Ten years experience working with multi-racial, multigenerational and multicultural groups.
+15 years experience working with multi-racial, multigenerational and multicultural groups.

-Detail oriented, efficient and organized approach to my work.
 Relational, empathetic, and collaborative approach to the people I work with.

 Enneagram 9, INFJ, Strengths: Connectedness, Empathy, Individualization, Input, Relator